Nurse Entry to Practice (NETP) Programme

 At Counties Manukau Health we are committed to making graduate nurses feel supported.
 The NETP team includes a Nurse Coordinator/Educator and two Clinical Coaches who work closely with the senior nursing staff in all clinical areas to support the graduate nurse throughout the duration of their first year of practice.

 Each graduate nurse will also be assigned a preceptor(s) who has completed an approved training programme.
 Preceptors and other members of the clinical team, work alongside graduate nurses to enhance clinical skill and knowledge, as well as support goal setting and opportunities for reflective practice.

-- Placements within Counties Manukau Health will be identified and determined as part of the ACE (Advanced Choice of Employment) National Recruitment Process.
+- Placements on NETP within Counties Manukau Health will be identified and determined as part of the ACE (Advanced Choice of Employment) National Recruitment Process.

 - The graduate nurse identifies in their cover letter, via the ACE National Recruitment Process, a desire to work in the Primary Health/Aged Residential Care setting and gives the Nurse Coordinator/Educator NETP at Counties Manukau Health permission to pass on their application to potential employers.